Tim Brando to be honored by Louisiana Sports Hall of Fame

 The 2020 LSHOF Induction Celebration will kick off Thursday, June 25, with a press conference and reception.
 The three-day festivities include two receptions, a youth sports clinic, a bowling party, and a Friday night riverbank concert in Natchitoches.
 Tickets for the Saturday night, June 27 Induction Dinner and Ceremony, along with congratulatory advertising and sponsorship opportunities, are available through the LaSportsHall.com website.

-Anyone can receive quarterly e-mails about the 2020 Induction Celebration and other Hall of Fame news by signing up on the Louisiana Sports Hall of Fame website.
+Anyone can receive quarterly e-mails about the 2020 Induction Celebration and other Hall of Fame news by signing up on

 Adding to the 350 sports competitors currently enshrined, 19 winners of the Dave Dixon Louisiana Sports Leadership award and 64 recipients of the Distinguished Service Award in Sports Journalism, there are 433 current members of the Hall of Fame before this summer’s inductions.